koji/codecrafters-redis-javascript/README.md

    in `app/main.js`.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+# Stage 3
+In this stage, you'll respond to multiple PING commands sent by the same connection.